Utility-Diversity Aware Online Batch Selection for LLM Supervised Fine-tuning: Experiments

-\paragraph{UDS is more efficient than training on the full dataset.} Beyond accuracy, UDS maintains competitive efficiency relative to training on the full dataset.
+\paragraph{UDS achieves the highest accuracy.} Across all four benchmarks, UDS consistently delivers the best accuracy among online batch selection methods.
+On MMLU, it achieves $63.34\%$, outperforming GREATS by $+5.15\%$ when using Qwen-2.5-7B.
+Similar gains appear on ScienceQA ($95.19\%$ vs. $94.17\%$), GSM8K ($79.91\%$ vs. $78.61\%$), and HumanEval ($46.28\%$ vs. $45.04\%$).
+The improvements hold across both Llama-3.1-8B and Qwen-2.5-7B, showing strong generalization.
+Overall, UDS surpasses simple heuristics (MaxLoss, MaxGrad) and advanced baselines (RHO-Loss, GREATS), achieving SOTA performance in the online batch selection setting. \paragraph{UDS is more efficient than training on the full dataset.} Beyond accuracy, UDS maintains competitive efficiency relative to training on the full dataset.
 On Qwen-2.5-7B, it achieves $3.41$ samples/s on MMLU and $6.81$ on HumanEval, both higher than those of full-dataset training ($2.27$ and $6.24$).
 On Llama-3.1-8B, it also sustains higher throughput while yielding better accuracy.
 MaxLoss also trains quickly but provides only marginal accuracy gains, whereas MaxGrad slows training dramatically with no significant benefit.
 GREATS, though accurate, consistently runs slower than UDS.
 Thus, UDS achieves the best trade-off, combining high accuracy with efficiency.